December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - Cut a slit in the wrapping so bees can access it while the rest stays protected from drying out.

 Signs that a colony may be at risk of starvation include very light hefting, bees searching frantically around the apiary on rare flying days or an unusually large number of dead bees near the entrance.
+Because winter starvation can sometimes be confused with other problems, it is also worth comparing likely causes in Other Conditions and the Bee Health Checker.
 In such cases, action should be taken promptly with fondant or a suitable alternative feed.

 Planning and timing oxalic acid varroa treatment